bram-abe/serverless-fb-messanger-app/README.md

    - choose `N` for Disable rollback
    - choose `Y` for Save arguments to configuration file
    - choose default name for SAM configuration file [samconfig.toml]
-   - choose default name enter for SAM configuration environment [default]
+   - choose default name for SAM configuration environment [default]
 5. Notes the Cloudformation output value of `endpointApi` when successfully finished SAM deployment as your REST API base URL
-6. Add the URL from point 5 as callback URL on FB-Messenger for developer setup page
+6. Add URL from point 5 as callback URL on FB-Messenger for developer setup page
    - Add `/webhook` path to base URL (ex: https://BASE_URL/webhook)
+   - Add `Verify token` with the same token of your choice as point no.1
 7. Go to the FB-Page you created before and say hi on chat

 ### How to clean-up